 1. Make an overhead flight over the region of interest to capture a basic imagery set.
-To capture vertical and concave surfaces better, you may use a 3D-photogrammetry survey preset in your drone app instead of taking only nadir photos.
+To capture vertical and concave surfaces better, you may use an oblique (photogrammetry) survey preset in your drone app instead of taking only nadir photos.

 Build Mesh dialog box:

 Important!
-The chunk should be georeferenced by the camera locations or marker points, if you wish to create the flight plan for a drone/UAV!
+The chunk should be georeferenced by the camera locations or control points (markers), if you wish to create the flight plan for a drone/UAV!

 - Focus on selection: to consider only selected triangles of the model as target for reconstruction.
-In any case all available triangles will be used for obstacle avoidance.
+In any case all reconstructed triangles will be used for obstacle avoidance.

-- Safety distance: Distance from the object which is restricted for putting waypoints in or planning path through.
+- Safety distance: distance from the object which is restricted for putting waypoints within or planning path through.
 Focus on selection parameter is ignored here - all parts of the object available in the rough model are considered.

-- Min altitude: relative altitude to home point (in meters) which is restricted for putting waypoints in or planning path through.
+- Min altitude: relative altitude to home point (in meters) which is restricted for putting waypoints within or planning path through.

 Flight plan properties:

-- Min waypoint spacing: minimal distance between consecutive waypoints.
-The default value is set to 0.5 meters according to DJI drones firmware.
+- Min waypoint spacing: minimum distance between consecutive waypoints.
+The default value is set to 0.5 meter according to DJI drones firmware.

 To export the created mission right click on the Roundtrip instances in the chunk's contents of the Workspace pane and select Export Camera Track option from the context menu, then specify the path to the exported file.